 The Buffer team sends a fun GIF for their customers’ Buffer Birthday to express their gratitude in a personal way.

-A physical note can make a big impact on a customer’s happiness.
+A physical note goes a long way for showing customer appreciation.
 Wufoo has a tradition of sending personalized thank you cards to their customers every week.
 They reported that for about 800 customers who received cards, their retention rate was 50% better than for customers who didn’t receive one.

 Mid-February?
 Last week in July?
 It doesn’t have to be Christmas or New Year’s to tell your customers, “We appreciate you!”
 Take your customers by surprise and send cards on random days — it’ll make your snail mail even more special.
 You can even try finding the birthdays of customers you work with directly.